Yourco Logo

 • Higher adoption rates due to simplicity and familiarity

-Yourco’s platform comes with detailed analytics in the form of a Frontline Intelligence Report that transforms simple shift updates into strategic workforce insights.
+Yourco's Frontline Intelligence transforms simple shift updates into strategic workforce insights.
 It provides management teams with attendance metrics, location-specific absenteeism rates, and other performance indicators that help spot trends and address issues before they escalate.
-Instead of just collecting data, Yourco turns shift reporting into a source of operational intelligence—improving workforce planning, accountability, and long-term reliability

 Ready to streamline your shift transitions and empower your frontline teams?